 During the academic year, SIR runs a one-credit, graded course.
 Students work with research mentors both on and off campus.
-The projects are designed to last between one and two years and culminate in a peer-reviewed publication.
+The projects are designed to last between one and two years.
 SIR manages the solicitation of projects, recruitment of students to projects, logistics of sending students to research sites, and oversight of projects and student outcomes.

 Students must have completed their first year at IMSA and be in good academic standing to be eligible for participation in the program.
 Inquiry Days (usually Wednesdays) are set aside for students to pursue their research.
 IMSA provides a variety of unique resources to help facilitate SIR investigations.